 Visiting Muxia Spain | A Magical Village in Galicia

-Along the rocky shores of the Galicia autonomous region in Spain, find a small town known for its sacred energy, and charm.
-This quiet fishing village is also an optional ending point to one of the most traversed pilgrim routes in Europe, the Camino de Santiago.
+Tucked along the rocky shores of Galicia, Spain, find a small fishing village known for its sacred energy.
+This enchanting coastal village is also an optional ending point to one of the most traversed pilgrim routes in Europe, the Camino de Santiago.

-This special place is Muxía Spain, a quaint fishing village located along the rocky coastline of the Costa da Morte.
+This special place is Muxía, Spain, a quaint village located along the rugged coastline of the Costa da Morte.

-This complete guide for Muxía includes how to get to this sleepy fishing village, the best things to do in Muxía, some of my favorite places to eat and sleep, and nearby day trips that are worth the effort.
-As a bonus, find a brief overview and highlights of the Costa da Morte.
+This detailed guide includes all the ways to get to Muxia, what to do in Muxía, some of my favorite places to eat and sleep in town, and nearby highlights and places to see along the Costa da Morte.

-Here’s how to make the most of your time in Muxía Spain and why it’s worth a visit.
+Here’s what to see in Muxía in Galicia Spain and why it’s worth a visit.

 Table of Contents